ds2-lab/NotebookOS-Dashboard/README.md

 ![demo image](docs/demo_images/dashboard_combined.jpg?raw=true)

+The repository for NotebookOS, the system with which this dashboard is designed to work, is available [here](https://github.com/ds2-lab/NotebookOS/).

 ## Repository Overview

 The backend is contained within the `internal/` directory.
 The frontend is contained within the `web/` directory.
 The entrypoint for the backend is in the `cmd/server/` directory.